 If it’s seclusion, a slower pace of life and complete serenity you’re after, a trip to Mackerel Beach should make its way firmly to the top of your family ‘to-visit’ list.

-Accessible only by ferry from Palm Beach, this stunning escape is just 43 km from Sydney CBD and situated on the western shores of Pittwater in Ku-ring-gai Chase National Park.
-In short; it’s a tranquil slice of unspoilt paradise.
+Aboard the old wooden ferry ‘Myra’ from Palm Beach, this stunning escape is just 43 km from Sydney CBD and situated on the western shores of Pittwater in Ku-ring-gai Chase National Park.
+In short, it’s a tranquil slice of unspoilt paradise.

 Mackerel Beach: Back to Basics